-247 4.2 Absolute and relative changes of total area
+4.2 Absolute and relative changes of total area

-The absolute loss of glacier area was 376 km between GI LIA and GI 1, 94 km between GI 249 1 and GI 2, and 55 km between GI 2 and GI 3 (Table 2).
-Relative changes of the total area 250 are 40% (GI LIA to GI 1), 17% (GI 1 to GI 2) and 12% (GI 2 to GI 3).
-These numbers need a 251 reference to the different period length for a comparison or interpretation, which is usually 252 done by calculating relative changes per yearThe glacier inventory periods can include 253 254 subperiods with glacier advances and retreats, so that the calculated annual mean area change must be treated as an average value.
-The calculation of annual relative losses between GI LIA 255 and GI 1 is based on the simplification that the LIA maximum occurred in 1850, so that the 256 length of this period is 119 years.
-Then the relative area change per year is calculated to be 257 258 0.3 %/year, including glacier advances around 1920 (Groß, 1987) and the temporal variability of the occurrence of LIA glacier maximum.
-The area weighted mean of the number of years 259 between GI 1 and GI 2 is 28.7, resulting in an anual relative change of total area of 0.6 260
+The absolute loss of glacier area was 376 km^2 between GI LIA and GI 1, 94 km2 between GI 1 and GI 2, and 55 km2 between GI 2 and GI 3 (Table 2).
+Relative changes of the total area are 40 % (GI LIA to GI 1), 17 % (GI 1 to GI 2) and 12 % (GI 2 to GI 3).
+These numbers need a reference to the different period length for a comparison or interpretation, which is usually done by calculating relative changes per year.
+The glacier inventory periods can include subperiods with glacier advances and retreats, so that the calculated annual mean area change must be treated as an average value.
+The calculation of annual relative losses between GI LIA and GI 1 is based on the simplification that the LIA maximum occurred in 1850, so that the length of this period is 119 years.
+Then the relative area change per year is calculated to be $0.3 \,\% \, yr^{-1}$, including glacier advances around 1920 (Groß, 1987) and the temporal variability of the occurrence of LIA glacier maximum.
+The area-weighted mean of the number of years between GI 1 and GI 2 is 28.7, resulting in an annual relative change of total area of $0.6 \,\% \, yr^{-1}$.
+Within this period, a high portion of Austrian glaciers advanced (Fischer et al., 2013).
+The latest period, GI 2 to GI 3, showed a general glacier recession without significant advances, resulting in an annual relative area loss of $1.2 \,\% \, yr^{-1}$ for the area-weighted period length of 9.9 years.
+Therefore, overall annual relative area losses in the